 What should I do if I have early warning signs of CKD?

-While it can be easy to dismiss warning signs of chronic kidney, it’s important to talk to your doctor.
-The only way to diagnose kidney disease is through lab testing, a physical exam and a health history.
+While dismissing warning signs of chronic kidney can be easy, it’s important to talk to your doctor.
+The only way to diagnose kidney disease is through lab testing, a physical exam, and an examination of your health history.

 There are two tests your doctor will order to determine if you have kidney disease, including blood and urine tests.